patlevin/tfjs-to-tf/docs/optimization.rst

 ..

-    The module is considered private to the converter so expect the interface to change between version.
+    The module is considered private to the converter so expect the interface to change between versions.
 Use it at your own risk.

 .. contents:: **Table of Contents**
     :backlinks: none